shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 `python processing.py`

 **The output adj_matirx.npy is our result.
-Noting that it is hard to get totally same results due to we have different seeds for training and choose different samples for testing every time, but the deviation should be acceptable**
+Noting that it is hard to keep the same results due to we have different seeds for training and choose different samples for testing every time, but the deviation should be acceptable**

 ## For task4:
 first, go to task4/: